-HISTORY

-Exam Board: OCR
+HISTORY Exam Board: OCR

-Aims of the Course History should encourage students to:
+Aims of the Course:

 - acquire and effectively communicate knowledge and understanding of the period of History studied. - develop their understanding and expertise of historical skills, terms and concepts - explore the significance of events, individuals, issues and societies in British, European and World History. - understand the nature of historical evidence and the methods used by historians in analysis and evaluation of that evidence. - develop their understanding of how the past has been interpreted and represented by different historians at different times.